How to Get into the Harvard MBA Program (Ultimate Guide)

 So, what makes these essays strong?

 Strong HBS essays don't simply restate achievements.
-They explore what those experiences meant — how they shifted your thinking, pushed you to act, or reshaped your aspirations.
+They explore how these achievements happened and what they meant — how they shifted your thinking, pushed you to act, or reshaped your aspirations.

 Whether you’re talking about a pivotal conversation with a mentor or a late-night realization after a project went sideways, the best essays drop the reader into a scene.
 HBS doesn't need your full life story — but they do want moments that reveal something essential about you.